Do AirPods Work with Android Phones? (How to Connect)

 How To Connect AirPods to Android Devices?

-Ever asked questions like “how do I connect my AirPods to my phone?” or “how to pair AirPods to Android?”
-We have compiled the process to pair Airpods to your Android device in five easy steps.
-Just take note that steps may vary slightly based on your Android device.
-Follow the steps outlined below:
+If you’ve ever wondered about connecting AirPods to your phone or how to pair AirPods with an Android device, we’ve compiled a five-step process to pair AirPods with your Android device.
+Please note that the steps may vary slightly depending on your specific Android device.
+Follow the outlined steps below:

 - Start by opening up the AirPods case.

 - Open the Bluetooth settings of your Android phone.

 - Hold the pairing button located at the back of your AirPods case.

 - Search for your AirPods in the Bluetooth accessories list, then tap the “Pair” button.

 - The AirPods should connect to your Android device after you tap “Pair.”